riturajkaushik/riturajkaushik.github.io/_posts/2018-09-10-mcmc_estimation.md

 $$P(D \mid W)$$ : This is called **likelihood** of the given data with some $$W$$.
 This can be calculated form our model i.e the quadratic model.
 We'll see it later how to do that.

-$$\int {P(D \mid W_i)dW_i}$$ : This is called the **marginal** distribution over the data. i.e the distribution of (x,y) pairs for all the possible values of $$W$$ using our quadratic model.
+$$\int {P(D \mid W_i)P(W_i)dW_i}$$ : This is called the **marginal** distribution over the data. i.e the distribution of (x,y) pairs for all the possible values of $$W$$ using our quadratic model.
 And this is the most problematic term in Bayes' rule.
 For a complex model (such as neural networks) with continuos $$W$$ it is very hard to compute this integral in closed form.
 And thus in those cases we cannot apply Bayes's rule as it is and we need to approximate the **posterior** distribution from whatever portion of the formula is computable.
 One such approximation method is MCMC.

 ## Now let's jump into MCMC